 Speaking is the uniquely human act or process of transmitting and exchanging information, ideas, and emotions using oral language while listening is the process of receiving, constructing meaning from, and responding to spoken and/or nonverbal messages.
-Talking and hearing for most people are natural physiological processes; by contrast, speaking and listening are learned.
+Talking and hearing for most people are natural physiological processes; by contrast. speaking and listening are learned.
 Oral communication is inherently collaborative in nature, and in a digital age it is imperative that students master the oral communication skills and strategies needed for success in personal, social and professional relations.
 To participate successfully in a global society, students must be prepared to communicate effectively and ethically with individuals from a wide variety of cultures and backgrounds.
 The listening and speaking standards for English learners identify a student's competency to understand the English language and to produce the language orally.
 Students must be prepared to use English effectively in social and academic settings.
 Listening and speaking skills provide one of the most important building blocks for the foundation of second-language acquisition and are essential for developing reading and writing skills in English.
 To develop proficiency in listening, speaking, reading, and writing, students must receive instruction in reading and writing while developing fluency in oral English.

-- Analyse multi-step oral directions in unfamiliar situations. - Analyse the main idea of expository information presented orally, independently. - Identify details of brief, routine messages in familiar contexts, which may be supported by visuals. - Identify the main idea of simple oral presentations via radio, video, television and other media. - Interpret the speaker's attitude, mood, emotion and/or innuendo in extended oral messages by reading body language and/or tone and voice quality, with limited support. - Interpret and make predictions of multiple speakers' range of attitudes, moods, emotions, innuendos and/or biases in extended oral messages by reading body language and/or tone and voice quality. - Use knowledge of cognates to comprehend new vocabulary, with extensive support. - Make predictions based on unfamiliar, extended spoken material. - Make predictions based on unfamiliar, extended spoken material, with support. - Make inferences and predictions based on familiar, extended spoken material, with limited support material, with limited support.
+- Analyse multi-step directions, with repetition or rephrasing, within a familiar context. - Use listening strategies to understand different situations. - Listen critically to comprehend a speaker's message which requires mental and physical strategies to direct and maintain attention. - Identify the main idea of longer, routine messages in familiar contexts. - Analyse the main idea of simple oral presentations via radio, video, television and other media. - Interpret the speaker's attitude, mood, emotion and/or innuendo in extended oral messages by reading body language and/or tone and voice quality, with limited support. - Compare and contrast a range of speakers' attitudes, moods or emotions in extended oral messages by reading body language and/ or tone and voice quality. - Comprehend specialized vocabulary spoken in a variety of contexts, with support. - Identify the literal meanings of words, with support. - Use knowledge of cognates to comprehend new vocabulary, with extensive support.

+- Identify figurative meanings of words and idiomatic phrases, with support. - Make predictions based on unfamiliar, extended spoken material, with support. - Use inferences and predictions based on unfamiliar, extended spoken material, with little support. - Analyse inferences and predictions based on familiar, extended spoken material, with limited support material, with limited support.